 6. Visit the old port in Honfleur

-Traditionally a favorite subject of many French painters and now the getaway spot for many Parisians, Honfleur is a small city (pop 8300) with a charming and attractive port.
-The heart of Honfleur centers around the old port, or Vieux Bassin, where you’ll find fishing boast alongside yachts.
-Once the launching point for explorers headed across the Atlantic (many settlers in Quebec left from this port), Honfleur has a rich cultural history and is full of brightly colored buildings and grand Norman-style wooden houses that hug the old port—a stark contrast to the modern, industrial port of Le Havre just across the Seine.
+The top getaway spot for many Parisians, Honfleur is a small city (pop.
+8300) with a charming and attractive port.
+The heart of Honfleur centers around the old port, or Vieux Bassin, where you’ll find humble fishing boats alongside super-modern yachts.
+Once the launching point for explorers headed across the Atlantic (many settlers in Québec left from this port), Honfleur has a rich cultural history and is full of brightly colored buildings and grand Norman-style wooden houses that hug the old port—a stark contrast to the modern, industrial port of Le Havre just across the Seine.

-7. Taste cider as you travel along the Cider Route
+7. Sip your way along the Cider Route

 Normandy is famous for its abundance of apple orchards and cider making, so no trip to the region would be complete without indulging in some of the local beverages.
-There is a clearly signed route called the “Route du Cidre” (complete with apples marking the signs) that is about 40 km long and passes by the producers of an appellation for cider making in the region.
-Following la Route du Cidre will not only allow you to sample the local ciders, but you’ll also be able see and explore some of Normandy’s small quaint villages—a must-do when in Normandy.
+There is a clearly signed route called the “Route du Cidre” (complete with apples marking the signs!) that is about 40 km long and passes by the producers of cider in the region.
+Following the Route du Cidre will not only allow you to sample the local ciders, but you’ll also be able see and explore some of Normandy’s small, quaint villages—a must-do when in Normandy.

-The route starts 35 km east of Caen in Camembert.
-The route goes through many small villages, where you can stop along the way and sample different ciders.
-You’ll also be able to try Calvados (a apple brandy form Normandy) and Pommeau (a traditional Normandy aperitif).
+The route starts 35 km east of Caen in Camembert and goes through many small villages, where you can stop along the way and sample different ciders.
+You’ll also be able to try Calvados (an apple brandy form Normandy) and Pommeau (a traditional Normandy apéritif).

 8. Check out the Bayeux Tapestry

-Bayeux gets flooded with millions of visitors each year, who all flock to this small Norman city to check out the immense embroidered cloth (it’s not technically a taspestry) known to the French as La Tapisserie de la Reine Mathilde.
-The 230 foot long taspestry is one of the largest and most detailed in the world and the painstaking embroidery tells the story of the events leading up to the Norman invasion in 1066.
+Bayeux receives millions of visitors each year who flock to this small Norman city to check out the immense embroidered cloth (it’s not technically a taspestry) known to the French as La Tapisserie de la Reine Mathilde.
+The 230-foot long taspestry is one of the largest and most detailed in the world, and the painstaking embroidery tells the story of the events leading up to the Norman invasion in 1066.

 While the tapestry itself will probably only be of minor interest to most, Bayeux is actually a great town to explore after you’ve made the obligatory stop to check out this piece of historical signifigance.
-The first town liberated after D-Day and one of the few towns in the region to survive WWII rather unscathed, Bayeux has narrow streets crammed with wooden-framed Norman houses and has a rather impressive Gothic cathedral.
+The first town liberated after D-Day and one of the few towns in the region to survive WWII rather unscathed, Bayeux has narrow streets crammed with wooden-framed Norman houses and has its very own Gothic cathedral.

-Mussels have long been one of my absolute favorite dishes and Normandy boasts some of the best mussels in the world.
-What better place to enjoy moules marinere—a delicious sish made of mussels simmered in a shallot/white wine sauce—than enjoying it in one of the true gems of Normandy.
-Unlike Deuville, the flashier sister city across the river that is sometimes called the Monaco of Normandy and is packed with designer boutiques and 5-star hotels, Trouville is a charming town with an active working fishing port.
+Mussels have long been one of the favorite dishes of France, and Normandy has some of the best mussels in the world.
+What better place to enjoy moules marinière – a delicious dish made of mussels simmered in a shallot and white wine sauce – than in one of the true gems of Normandy.
+Unlike Deauville, its flashy sister city across the river that is sometimes called the Monaco of Normandy and packed with designer boutiques and 5-star hotels, Trouville is a charming town with an active working fishing port.
 This means that not only will you be able to soak up local culture and be able to afford Trouville, but you’ll also primely situated to enjoy the freshest seafood.

 10. Tour the President Cheese Farm

-I am a cheese lover.
-This is not only something my grandmere raised me to be, but something that has continued to bring me back to France.
-Any country with over 300 types of cheese will always remain my heart, whether it’s part of my heritage or not.
-It is no wonder that in a region chock-full of cows, Normandy is also a famous cheese producing region in France.
-Most famous of all is Camembert (which, interestingly enough, comes from the village of Camembert, France), a creamy, mild brie-like cheese.
+Any country with over 300 types of cheese will always remain in my heart.
+It is no wonder that in a region chock-full of cows, Normandy is also famous for its cheeses.
+Most famous of all is Camembert (which, not surprisingly, comes from the village of Camembert), a creamy, mild brie-like cheese.
 If you are interested in seeing how the cheese is made, you can visit the President farm (the major Camembert exporter) located in the heart of Camembert.

-The guided tour (€5) shows you how the cheese was traditionally made, allows you to view a collection of vintage cheese making tools, and of course (and most importantly) allows you to sample plenty of the village’s famous cheese.
+The guided tour (€5) shows you how the cheese was traditionally made, allows you to view a collection of vintage cheese making tools, and most importantly allows you to sample plenty of the village’s famous cheese.

 photo credits: American memorial, Giverny, Rouen, Honfleur, cider tasting, trouville, normandy